-Today, NCTE has grown to a staff of ten and works at the local, state, and federal level to change laws, policies and society.
-Download NCTE's brochure here.
+Today, NCTE has grown to a staff of over 20 and works at the local, state, and federal levels to change laws, policies and society.

 Racial and Economic Justice Initiative (REJI)

 NCTE's Racial and Economic Justice Initiative ensures the perspectives and priorities of transgender people of color, and those who live in urban and rural poverty, are part of the national policy and advocacy agenda.
 This includes federal policy, local and state advocacy, and collaborating with other racial, social, economic and criminal justice movements and initiatives.
 Currently, the Initiative’s work includes reforming detention conditions for transgender people in correctional facilities and in immigration detention.
 Click here to learn more about REJI.

 NCTE helps ensure every transgender person can navigate the complicated name and gender change process and confidently address other legal issues they may face.
 NCTE created the Trans Legal Services Network to increase support for organizations across the country who are serving or aiming to serve the legal needs of our communities.
 Comprised of over 50 organizations, the Network shares advice, provides technical support and legal resources to support their work and expand their services.
 Click here to learn more about TLSN.

 Voices for Transgender Equality (VTE) empowers transgender people and allies so that they can better advocate for transgender rights.
 VTE allows community members to connect directly with NCTE, to receive resources and opportunities as well as to help NCTE stay informed about transgender rights issues in communities across the country.
 There’s no cost to join, and members never have to share their stories or be public if that’s not the right decision for them.
 Overall, this group will help ensure that trans people and allies are able to use their voices to demand dignity and respect for all.
 Click hear to learn more about VTE.